 Acceptance of the Contribution Agreement is a prerequisite to submitting code to Gerrit for review.
 If the contributor tries to upload a change to Gerrit without having previously accepted the Contribution Agreement (PDF), a message will appear in the command line telling the contributor that the Contribution Agreement must be executed before the change may be uploaded.

-The steps below need to be followed to execute the Contribution Agreement
+The steps below need to be followed to execute the Contribution Agreement for an individual contributor.

 A Contribution Agreement for Corporate Contributors (PDF) can be used in situations where company wants to define a group of employees who are allowed to contribute to the Qt Project in conjunction with their employment.
 It is advisable for an individual to check from the company whether he/she is allowed to contribute during his/her working time using the company’s assets, and if the Contribution Agreement for Corporate Contributors is needed because multiple employees will contribute to the Qt Project.